Diana Grabon

 Administrative Manager

 Gem joined the Urban Arborist team in 2024.
 They have a BA in Environmental Studies and are currently pursuing their certificate of Horticulture from Brooklyn Botanic Garden.
-As a native New Yorker and urban ecology enthusiast, Gem is pleased to be immersed in the world of NYC tree care and be your first point of contact with Urban Arborists.
+As a native New Yorker and urban ecology enthusiast, Gem is your first point of contact with Urban Arborists.
+When they’re not at work, Gem can be found researching and writing about death rituals and cultural practices.